-The provision of aid remains stretched, due to security and access issues.
-Some camps for displaced people in Nigeria’s Borno state still lack basics such as food, clean drinking water, shelter and sanitation.
+In Nigeria’s Borno state, some camps for displaced people still lack basics such as food, clean drinking water, shelter and sanitation.
 People’s needs are particularly acute in isolated enclaves outside the state capital, Maiduguri.

-The rainy season complicates things further, with a rise in malaria and other epidemics such as cholera and hepatitis E, and the provision of humanitarian aid in remote locations hampered by the waterlogged roads.
+The rainy season brings further complications, with a rise in malaria and other epidemics such as cholera and hepatitis E. The provision of humanitarian aid in remote locations is hampered by the waterlogged roads.

-People from across Borno state, as well as refugees from neighbouring Cameroon, continue to arrive – not always by choice – in towns controlled by the military.
+People from across Borno state and refugees from neighbouring Cameroon continue to arrive – not always by choice – in towns controlled by the military.
 They have limited freedom to move outside these areas and are dependent on humanitarian assistance to survive.
 In some areas, people have been stranded for over two years, with little prospect of returning home.

 In Cameroon, Chad and Niger, the ongoing presence of armed groups threatens the livelihoods of both the local populations and people displaced in the area.